Dutch National Ballet presents

 David Dawson (1972, London, United Kingdom) was resident choreographer with Dutch National Ballet from 2004 to 2006.
 Since 2015, he has held the position of ‘artistic associate’ with the company.

-King Marke sends Tristan to win the beautiful princess Isolde as his wife.
-Tristan and Isolde fall in love, without knowing who the other person is.
-When they do find out, they decide to drink a potion together that is supposed to end their lives.
-However, it turns out to be love potion, making them fall in love even deeper.
-At the King’s wedding, Isolde and Tristan manage to find some time alone, and consummate their love for each other.
-King Marke is devastated when he finds out about the double betrayal, from his wife and beloved nephew.
-Tristan is sent to prison, and dies.
-Isolde is just too late to heal him, and dies of not being able to live without him.
+King Marke sends his nephew Tristan to win the beautiful princess Isolde as his wife and take the crown of her country.
+In a combat King Morold, Isolde’s uncle, dies by Tristan’s hand.
+When Tristan and Isolde meet each other, they fall instantly in love, without even knowing who the other person is.
+When they do find out, they are desperate and decide to drink a potion that will end their lives.
+However, it turns out to be a love potion, making them fall in love even deeper.

 The sets for Tristan + Isolde, by Eno Henze, are simple and abstract, with mobile black columns, making it a timeless story.
 This love story could be situated anywhere.
 Bert Dalhuysen’s lighting designs add atmosphere, and the costumes by Yumiko Takeshima are universal and colourful.